Oregon Scholarships

 Applicants must be a resident of Oregon who is attending or will attend a licensed school of barbering, hair design, cosmetology or manicure in Oregon that participates in Federal Title IV financial aid programs.
 Candidates must enroll full-time in a program which is at least nine months long or 900 clock hours.
 The deadline to apply is February 1st.
 More details here.

-This is up to $4,000 annually, renewable for four years.
+Renaissance Scholars Program is up to $4,000 annually, renewable for four years.
 This is open to first generation college students who reside in Oregon and have a 3.0 GPA.
 Applicants must also demonstrate financial need.
 The deadline for applications is February 1st.
 Learn more here.

 March

-This is a support program for first-generation or low-income students graduating from high school in Multnomah County, the Hillsboro School District, or the Beaverton School District.
+Future Connect Scholarship is a support program for first-generation or low-income students graduating from high school in Multnomah County, the Hillsboro School District, or the Beaverton School District.
 The priority deadline was March 8th, however if you are eligible for Future Connect, you are welcome to apply as soon as possible.
+The deadline is March 11th.
 Apply here.

 April